-Playing Halo 5 on the Xbox One X was much smoother than the aforementioned Killer Instinct tests, with little to now difference in lag in comparison to the One S. The audio performance seemed snappier as well, with the ease of movement in the custom game tests being a welcome improvement.
-That's not to say the One S game plays sufficiently differently, more than the One X delivers an extra dose of juice to keep it running solidly.
+Playing Halo 5 on the Xbox One X was much smoother than the very first Killer Instinct tests, with little to no difference in lag in comparison to the One S. The audio performance seemed snappier as well, with the ease of movement in the custom game tests being a welcome improvement.
+That's not to say the One S game plays sufficiently differently, more that the One X delivers an extra dose of juice to keep it running solidly.

-Whilst the One X is a good-looking console with easy to identify physical buttons and a straightforward setup process, it suffers from a lack of new titles at the current time that can truly show its power.
+Whilst the One X is a good-looking console with easy to identify physical buttons and a straightforward setup process, it suffers from a lack of new titles at the current time that can truly show its power and accessibility elements.

-I'll update this conclusion with any other reflections I have on the launch of the One X. Whilst I'm very proud and happy to have been a part of the lead up to it and thankful for all the hard work the teams have put into making it a reality, it's a bittersweet pill for those gamers without sight who want to enjoy games with an extra performance boost as they have to currently pay a higher premium for far less gain.
+Whilst I'm happy to have been a part of the lead up to the One X launch and thankful for all the hard work the teams have put into making it a reality, it's a bittersweet pill for those gamers without sight who want to enjoy games with an extra performance boost as they have to currently pay a higher premium for far less gain.
 This current situation has the potential to change dramatically if engine developers understand that accessibility features are worth implementing at an engine level, including the addition of Microsoft Speech Synthesis API for consoles.
 The addition of Speech Synthesis API is not a silver bullet, however.
 Audio as an end product, which Atmos can help to improve on even if the existing assets are very high quality, is a key additional area of accessibility that I hope, given time, developers for the One X will also fully appreciate.